-What does the Tri-County area stand for?
+What does the term "Tri-County" stand for?

-Check out the information on our website and contact us.
+You can check out the information on our website and contact us.
 We can give you as much background information as possible.

-Manatee County, which is located north of Sarasota County, fills the gap between the busy tri-county area and the even more busy greater St Petersburg/Tampa metropolitan area.
-The Sunshine Skyway Bridge is actually the link between the two busy places.
+Manatee County, which is located north of Sarasota County, fills the gap between the busy tri-county area and the even busier greater St Petersburg/Tampa metropolitan area.
+The beautiful Sunshine Skyway Bridge is actually the link between the two busy places.

 Discover all communities and Barrier Islands